ArshiaSaleem98/Phone-Catalogue-App/README.md

 ### Prerequisites

-- Need to have an gcp(Google Cloud Platform) account and a project : https://console.cloud.google.com/
+- Need to have a gcp (Google Cloud Platform) account and a project : https://console.cloud.google.com/
 - Cloud sdk downloaded into your computer.For more info:  https://cloud.google.com/sdk/docs/install
+- Clone the repository

 ### Set Up

-- Open the terminal type the command: `gcloud init` then select a new configuration option.
+- Open the terminal and type the command: `gcloud init` then select a new configuration option.
 - Choose a name for your project
 - Select your account and pick the project.
+- Open the repository into an editor then go to react folder, and remove the red highlighted files and change the name of green highlighted files into dockerfile and nginx.conf respectively ,as the other files are to running the app on localhost.
+- Select the project that you have in gcp and create a cloud sql, make a database,go to overview copy the public ip address.

+### Creating an Image container for Back-End

+- Open the springboot folder into an editor and change the *application.properties* configuration accordingly.
+- Change the directory to springboot folder
+- Type the command `gcloud builds submit --tag eu.gcr.io/test-react-springboot/phone-catalogue-springboot-back:latest` where *test-react-springboot* is the gcp project id.
+- Now go back to cloud run , create a service ,select the image created for Back-End and set the configuration as shown in the following image.